Why Is Race A Social Construction

 • Scientific Racism: In the 18th and 19th centuries, scientists and scholars attempted to provide a scientific basis for racial classifications.
 They developed theories that purported to show that some races were inherently superior to others.
 These theories, known as scientific racism, were used to justify slavery, segregation, and other forms of discrimination.

 • Legal and Political Definitions: Race has also been defined by laws and policies throughout history.
-For example, in the United States, laws such as the "one-drop rule" defined anyone with even a trace of African ancestry as black.
+Here's one way to look at it: in the United States, laws such as the "one-drop rule" defined anyone with even a trace of African ancestry as black.
 These legal definitions of race have had a profound impact on the lives of individuals and communities.

 The Role of Power and Ideology